sushost/greener-go/README.md

 Modern search interfaces are increasingly AI‑augmented, which:

 - Consumes extra energy and water per query
+- Robs actual content producers of visits and revenue
 - Encourages deeper personalization and profiling
 - Ships more client‑side JavaScript bloat